denten-books/plain-text/main.md

 now we see that the subject controls the time of its environment [@uexkull_foray_2010, 52]."
 The environment before us constitutes the grounds for all higher level textual activity, from record keeping to poetry and software development.
-From these grounds of human-computer interaction we derive poetics as an art that shapes prosody, rhythm, cadence, and meter.
+From the textual grounds of human-machine interaction it is possible to derive poetics as a study and an art of creating one's own time: prosody, rhythm, cadence, and meter.

 [^ln-ndc]: Also known as the "single current" or "single Morse" system.